Escobita/selenium/selenium-core/selenium-website/src/main/rst/04_selenese_commands.rst

 This would cause Selenium to search for, and verify, that the text string "Marketing Analysis" appears somewhere on the page currently being tested.
-Use this verifyTextPresent when only when you are interested only in the text itself and that it is present on the page, but you are not concerned about where it occurs on the page.
+Use verifyTextPresent when only when interested in only the text itself and only that it is present on the page.
+Do not use this when you also need to test where it occurs on the page.

 verifyElementPresent